mstksg/inCode/copy/entries/hamilton-2.md

 demonstrate those principles.

 But!
-If you've been programming Haskell long enough, you often make a bunch of libraries (Haskellers are addicted to writing libraries) and years later you re-implement them after forgetting that you wrote them.
+If you've been programming Haskell long enough, you often make a bunch of libraries[^libraries] and years later you re-implement them after forgetting that you wrote them.
 And the other day I just realized that that's exactly what happened here --- I actually wrote a whole [blog post series][hamilton-blog] on the *[hamilton][]* library and then forgot all about it.
 So, just for fun, let's leverage the *hamilton* library to get a very very quick softbody physics simulator in Haskell!

 [hamilton-blog]: https://blog.jle.im/entries/series/+hamilton.html
 [hamilton]: https://hackage.haskell.org/package/hamilton

+[^libraries]: It is a well established fact that Haskellers are addicted to writing libraries.